 By default, Visual Studio removes >>> and ...
 REPL prompts when pasting code from the interactive window into the editor.
 You can change this behavior on the Tools > Options > Text Editor > Python > Advanced tab using the Paste removes REPL prompts option.
 See Options - Miscellaneous options.

 When using a code file as a scratchpad, you often have a small block of code you want to send all at once.
-To simplify this, you can mark a section of code as a code cell by adding a comment starting with
+To group code together, mark the code as a code cell by adding a comment starting with

 #%% to the beginning of the cell, which ends the previous one.
 Code cells can be collapsed and expanded, and using Ctrl+Enter inside a code cell sends the entire cell to the interactive window and moves to the next one.